deligenius/aws-sdk-v3-nest/README.md

 ## Global Module

+By default, a client is only available at where it is registered.
-Set the option `isGlobal: true` to enable it
+You have an option to make it global, `isGlobal: true`

 ```ts
 AwsSdkModule.register({